 Information on how ALB mating behaviors influence establishment and viability of ALB populations.
 Clues to possible pheromones that could be used in a trapping system.

 The reproductive behaviors of A. glabripennis are typical of diurnally active species of the subfamily Lamiinae.
 When a male contacted a female with his antennae, he generally would quickly attempt to mount her and mate.
 If the female was receptive (did not fight the mounting and allowed access to her genital chamber), he would mate with her immediately after mounting and initiate a prolonged pair-bond.
 Non-receptive females would exhibit one or more of the following behaviors: run away, kick with hind legs, hit with antennae, make quick turns, fall, or fly.
 In these cases, the male might abandon his attempt and separate or perform a short antennal wagging courtship behavior.
 During the entire time, the male continuously grasped the female with his front tarsi or both front and middle tarsi.
 During 6 hour observations, individual copulation events lasted an average of 2.8 minutes and 1-10 copulations occurred per event, followed by a male refractory period averaging 95 and 60 minutes, for the New York and Illinois males respectively.
 During copulations the female remained stationary, walked or chewed the host for oviposition (the latter occurred more often during later copulation events).
 Between copulations, the female most often walked or attempted oviposition in the pit she had chewed.
 The average total time in copula during the 6 hours was 34 minutes and this resulted in an average hatch of 56% of eggs females laid over their lifetime.
 Oviposition (0-5 eggs per female) lasted an average of 12 and 10 minutes, for the New York and Illinois females respectively on bolts with bark 1-2 mm thick.
 After a female chewed a pit, she rotated 180°, extended her ovipositor, and used it to find the pit.
 She then inserted her ovipositor under the bark and used the sclerites at the tip of her abdomen to pry the bark up while lifting her body.
 After laying an egg, she wiped excretions across the opening using the tip of her abdomen.
 Females abandoned some pits at various points in the process.
+Females that had been in pair-bond a long time would often begin to exhibit the non-receptive behaviors again usually just after cleaning their antennae.
+Male usually responded by wagging their antennae to try and calm the female but if this failed they would dismount if the female did not successfully dislodge them first.

 Male beetles 11-104 days of age were able to copulate (> 3 minutes in duration) successfully.
 Copulation was considered successful if the female laid eggs that hatched.
 Males generally had one or more unsuccessful copulations prior to the first success.
 Male fertility (as measured by % egg hatch of females he copulated with) and copulation success peaked for the 3 males tested at 3-5 weeks of age, then slowly declined until copulation stopped at about week 15.
 When the males reached 12 weeks of age, they were less agile and less able to grasp and hold a female, which in an unconstrained environment could result in a less receptive female escaping.
 The shortest interval between two successful copulations was 5 minutes (when a second virgin female was presented immediately after a copulation ended).
 The most females successfully copulated by one male was 27, resulting in a total of 1,366 progeny.